Merci-chao/userChrome.js/docs/multitabrows/index.md

 ---

 ## 🚀 Get It Now!
-Follow the installation notes 📥 [here](https://github.com/Merci-chao/userChrome.js#cautions) to download and set up.
-Enjoy a **modern, polished, and customizable multi-row tab experience** in Firefox today.
+Follow the 📥 [installation notes](https://github.com/Merci-chao/userChrome.js#cautions) to download and set up.

 (The cautions and installation instructions might feel a bit long and detailed, but that’s just to make sure everything’s clear and safe.
 Sorry about that. 🙈)

+Enjoy a **modern, polished, and customizable multi-row tab experience** in Firefox today.

 ---